 The difficulty in treating co-occurring disorders is that first, a determination must be made through a comprehensive evaluation which disorder is primary.
 Additionally, many patients seeking treatment for addiction have a co-occurring disorder without an accurate diagnosis.
 Unfortunately, there are many addiction treatment centers and rehab facilities that are not truly equipped to handle, manage, and treat a patient with co-occurring disorders, but will admit them anyway and attempt to treat them.
 What ultimately happens is the patient is not having their clinical needs met, has a poor experience, believes this experience is what treatment is, and becomes even more resistant to seeking help in the future.

-What individuals, parents, family members, and loved ones should know is that quality addiction and co-occurring disorder treatment is available, and that substance use disorder and co-occurring disorders can be clinically treated appropriately at the same time.
+What individuals, parents, family members, and loved ones should know is that quality addiction and co-occurring disorder treatment is available, and that substance use disorder and these common co-occurring disorders can be clinically treated appropriately at the same time.
 First, make sure the treatment center is adequately equipped to handle not only addiction issues, but mental health and co-occurring disorder issues.
 The clinical professionals (therapists and counselors) should be master’s level or doctorate level mental health clinicians with additional specialty training and education.
 There should be a robust psychiatric service offering, through the facilities psychiatrists and/or psych nurse practitioners.
 Recovery support staff should be able to identify and support patients when they are having emotional or behavioral issues related to both addiction and mental health.
 And a synergy should exist between all members of the staff to offer an appropriate diagnosis, treatment plan, and execution of patient goals and objectives.

 Very rarely do addiction issues and mental health issues exist on their own.
 For most individuals suffering from addiction or suffering from mental health conditions, there is a cross relationship between substance use disorder and at least one mental health disorder.
-A high-quality, clinically sophisticated addiction treatment center or rehab that promotes itself as being dual diagnosis or able to treat co-occurring disorders will effectively be able to do so in order to offer the best chance for the patient of recovery from all disorders.
+A high-quality, clinically sophisticated addiction treatment center or rehab that promotes itself as being dual diagnosis or able to treat common co-occurring disorders will effectively be able to do so in order to offer the best chance for the patient of recovery from all disorders.